apigee/apijam/Labs/Core/Lab 4 API Security - Securing APIs with API Keys/README.md

 # Use case

-You have an API Proxy that you want to secure, so that you can manage access and perform business logic base on the client making the call.
+You have an API Proxy that you want to secure, so that you can manage access and perform business logic based on the client making the call.
 In addition authorizing users, you want to know which Developer App is making calls so you can leverage that data to customize your API behavior based on the entitlement level of the caller, or even the specific caller.
 You also would like to be able to see who is calling your API Proxies in your Analytics dashboards.

 # How can Apigee Edge help?